pulkithanda/voyager-hf/README.md

     * Prerequisites : Heroku cli
     * First make a new app on heroku & give a name.
     * Clone the repository to your local system.
-    * Login to your heroku account.
+    * Login to your heroku account:

     ~~~
     heroku login
     ~~~

-    * Set git remote repository to heroku
+    * Set git remote repository to heroku:

     ~~~
     heroku git:remote -a <appName you created earlier>
     ~~~

-    * Install gunicorn
+    * Install gunicorn:

     ~~~
     pip install gunicorn
     ~~~

-    * Document all dependencies
+    * Document all dependencies:

     ~~~
     pip freeze > requirements.txt
     ~~~

-    * Add script that execude on server in procfile
+    * Add script that execude on server in procfile:

     ~~~
     web: gunicorn run:app
     ~~~

-    * Push the branch to heroku that you want to deploy
+    * Push the branch to heroku that you want to deploy:

     ~~~
     git push heroku master
     ~~~